 We communicate to change perceptions and behaviors.
 We don’t just encourage our stakeholders to become more proactive and responsible, we give them the means to engage in a responsible digital world too.

 Internally, our Engagement Makers Award promotes and rewards employee initiatives in the field of digital equality, net zero carbon and solidarity.
+Members of the Executive Committee chaired by Stéphane Richard will award a prize for each of these categories.
+An “Employee Award” and an “Audience Award” complete the list.

 Externally, we run a range of free digital courses and workshops to help people use online tools and promote digital inclusion.
 Our French website Bien vivre le digital and our Spanish website Por un uso Love de la tecnología support digital users while highlighting the risks.
 Our recycling programs encourage customers to give their phones a second life.
 For example, the “re” initiative, which launched in 2020 to promote recycling, recovery and reconditioning, has accelerated mobile device trade-ins across Europe.